 184.108.40.206.
 Executing JPQL Queries

-Query interface which is designed to execute JPQL queries at the ORM level.
+Query interface is designed to execute JPQL queries.
 The reference to it may be obtained from the current

 EntityManager instance by calling